MS Excel: Concatenate with & (WS, VBA)

 - VBA function (VBA)

-Based on the Excel spreadsheet above, the "&" operator would return the following:
+Based on the Excel spreadsheet above, the following "&" operator examples would return:

 |=A1&A2||would return "Alphabet"|

 |="Tech on the "&"Net"||would return "Tech on the Net"|

 Let's look at some Excel "&" operator function examples and explore how you would use the "&" operator in Excel VBA code:

 The "&" operator can be used to concatenate strings in VBA code.
 For example: